Tampere/effica-trevaka-parser/README.md

     - following query strings are recognized:
         - `returnAll`: default false, can be set to true in order to receive all inserted data as JSON in the response (for testing with smaller imports)

+## Maintenance operations

-## Resetting eVaka data
+### Resetting evaka data

-1. Send an HTTP GET request to `http://localhost:3000/reset/evaka` in order to truncate migration target data from the configured eVaka database
+1. Send an HTTP GET request to `http://localhost:3000/maintenance/reset-evaka` in order to truncate migration target data from the configured eVaka database
     - this operation will remove eVaka data using cascading truncations starting from the `person` and `evaka_daycare` tables
     - this means **any interconnected data in the target eVaka database will be removed**
       - consequently, this should only be used to clear a migration performed on a "clean" eVaka environment as any pre-existing data would also be removed

+### Running vacuum analyze for migrated eVaka tables

+1. Send an HTTP GET request to `http://localhost:3000/maintenance/vacuum-analyze` in order to truncate migration target data from the configured eVaka database
+    - this operation will run `VACUUM (ANALYZE, VERBOSE)` for every migration target in the configured eVaka DB